thisisbud/bankly/tasks/01_connecting-to-the-api.md

 **Why are we asking you to do this?**

-- We want to see that you can get setup on an unfamiliar project
+- We want to see that you can get setup on an unfamiliar project.
-- Can work with APIs and React
+- We want to see that you can work with APIs and React.